Melanotus americanus

 Human Relevance

 Recognized as an agricultural pest, specifically as a affecting potato production.
-Research has investigated using nematodes (Steinernema carpocapsae, S. feltiae, and Heterorhabditis bacteriophora) to manage soil-dwelling larval stages.
+Research has investigated using (Steinernema carpocapsae, S. feltiae, and Heterorhabditis bacteriophora) to manage soil-dwelling larval stages.

 Similar Taxa